 2. Add a Cut

-Sometimes all you need to do is to make a minor, imperceptible adjustment to the clip or the timeline to jog Premiere Pro into action.
+Sometimes all you need to do is to make a minor, imperceptible adjustment to the clip or the timeline to jog Adobe Premiere Pro into action.
 Try making edits that have no visual impact on the video, like adding a cut.

 - Place the playhead over the clip that is showing the media pending error.

-- Hit CTRL/CMD+K to cut the clip.
+- Hit Ctrl+K or Cmd+K to cut the clip.